-In addition to official curriculum from the LBJ Library, we are pleased to offer curriculum created by teachers using resources from our archives:
+In addition to official lessons from the LBJ Library, we are pleased to offer lessons created by teachers using resources from our archives.

 Through this primary source activity, students will analyze the programs of Lyndon Johnson's Great Society through a DBQ format.